amirdhs/AI-Powered-Resume-Analyzer/README.md

 The application integrates with OpenRouter API to access DeepSeek AI models for resume analysis.
 This enables advanced natural language processing capabilities for providing accurate and helpful feedback on resumes.

 ## Contributing
-1.Fork the repository
+1. Fork the repository
-2.Create a feature branch: git checkout -b feature-name 3.Commit your changes: git commit -am 'Add new feature' 4.Push to the branch: git push origin feature-name 5.Submit a pull request
+2. Create a feature branch: git checkout -b feature-name
+3. Commit your changes: git commit -am 'Add new feature'
+4. Push to the branch: git push origin feature-name
+5. Submit a pull request